vighneshiyer/publications/papers/thesis/chapters/intro.typ

 Furthermore, the software development ecosystem remains overwhelmingly centered around general-purpose CPUs.
 Developers write code in C++, Java, Python, Swift, JavaScript, etc., targeting standard CPU instruction sets.
 Compilers, debuggers, profilers, libraries, and frameworks are all built around this model.
 Getting developers to effectively target a diverse and constantly changing landscape of specialized accelerators is a massive challenge.
 It requires new tools, new programming models, and significant effort to rewrite or adapt existing codebases.

 While accelerators like video decoders, ISPs, and increasingly NPUs have found their niche because they address high-value, computationally expensive, and relatively stable functions, they are not the primary drivers of the overall *snappiness* and responsiveness that users perceive.
 That feeling of performance comes largely from the speed and efficiency of the general-purpose cores executing the main application logic, the operating system, and the user interface code.
 Practical performance scaling and the ability to add more complex software features still hinge critically on improvements in general-purpose compute, both in raw speed and, increasingly, energy efficiency.

+=== Redefining "Scaling": The System is the Computer

+Perhaps the notion that "Moore's Law is dead" or "scaling has ended" is based on too narrow a definition, focusing solely on transistor density or single-core frequency.
+If we consider Moore's original insight more broadly – as concerning the scaling of *capability* and *cost* of an entire computing *system* – then scaling is far from over.
+We are witnessing a shift towards system-level integration and innovation:

+*   *Bandwidth Scaling:* Memory bandwidth continues to increase dramatically through technologies like DDR5, LPDDR5X, and High Bandwidth Memory (HBM) stacked directly on packages.
+Interconnect bandwidth (PCIe Gen 5/6, NVLink, Infinity Fabric) allows faster communication between components.
+*   *Board and Package Level Integration:* Advanced packaging techniques like Multi-Chip Modules (MCMs), chiplets (e.g., AMD's CPU/IO dies, Intel's Foveros), 2.5D interposers, and 3D stacking allow integrating diverse components (CPU, GPU, memory, I/O) much more tightly than traditional PCBs allowed, reducing latency and power consumption.
+Wafer-scale packaging pushes this further.
+*   *I/O Integration:* More peripheral functions are integrated directly onto the SoC or processor package, including Thunderbolt/USB4 controllers, Wi-Fi and Bluetooth radios, and network interfaces, reducing system complexity and cost.
+*   *Memory Integration:* Integrating memory controllers directly onto the CPU die has been standard practice for years.
+Stacking DRAM directly on top of logic (HBM) or integrating it into the package brings memory even closer.
+*   *Radio Integration:* Complex cellular modems, Wi-Fi, and Bluetooth radios are now routinely integrated into the main SoC package or co-packaged closely.
+*   *Advanced Cooling:* As power density remains a challenge, system-level solutions like liquid cooling (even in dense server racks like Nvidia's NVL72 Grace-Hopper system) allow for higher-performing components within manageable thermal envelopes.

+From this perspective, scaling continues robustly.
+The system *as a whole* becomes more capable, more integrated, and often more cost-effective per unit of performance or capability.

 ==== The Continued Importance of General Purpose Compute